 Accounting Program at Fredonia

 Fredonia's Accounting program has the prestigious AACSB-accreditation demonstrating excellence in instruction and proactive community service.
 Fredonia's Accounting degree prepares you to perform key accounting functions related to business operations, such as financial accounting, auditing, reporting procedures, managerial accounting, and legal, professional standards, and ethical accounting practices.
 You will be supported by faculty with decades of professional experience.
-Students from differing backgrounds leave Fredonia well-prepared to be successful in for-profit, non-profit, and public agencies and organizations.
+Students from differing backgrounds leave Fredonia well-prepared to be successful in for-profit, non-profit, and public agencies and organizations, or to continue on to programs in certified public accountant (CPA).

 The Fredonia Difference